basp/basp.github.io/_posts/2014-03-27-AI-opinionated-newbie-guide.md

 * Build a starship complex, you'll need this to get spaceborn.

-* Get spaceborne; getting spaceborne is arguably easier than getting airborne.
-Flying around in starships is fun and kinda important so you better get this down as soon as possible.
+* Get to space, which is arguably easier than flying around on the surface.
+Piloting starships is fun and kinda important so you better get this down as soon as possible.

+* Craft an EVA suit.
+A padded EVA suit is a good starter suit and it's conveniently also a component for the chemical resistant and insulated EVA suits (which you probably wanna craft later after you found prolium).

-* Learn how to navigate around the Wayfar space; sometimes it's a bit tricky when there are planets that have the same name as their system.
+* Learn how to navigate around the Wayfar space, sometimes it's a bit tricky when there are planets that have the same name as their system.
 You'll eventually learn to visualize it in your head though.

-* Find the nearest moon with metallic moon biome; metallic moon biome is quite rare but most moons have at least a small percentage of it.
+* Find the nearest moon with metallic moon biome.
+Metallic moon biome is quite rare but most moons have at least a small percentage of it.
 You will need this biome to find fullerene which is required for more awesome equipment.
 Also look for ceramic geode and some other thing I can't remember.
 Just look around for exotic stuf.

 * Mine gas clouds.
 You will eventually need stuff like prolium gas for fancy equipment.
 So craft an asteroid miner and a gas mining module (don't forget to install it) and fly to the nearest asteroid belt.
 Scan the various gas clouds until you find one that contains prolium gas and mine it.